Chapter 5 Matrices and rasters

 ## NULL

-The matrix row and column names can be initialized, or modified, by assignment to the rownames and colnames properties:
+The matrix row and column names can be initialized, modified, or removed, by assignment to the rownames and colnames properties:

 rownames(x) = c('a', 'b')